 \section{Abstract}

-{ Space weathering of lunar minerals, due to bombardment from solar wind (SW) particles and micrometeoroid impacts, modifies the mineralogy within tens of nanometers of the surface, i.e., the rim.
-Via remote sensing, spectroscopic signatures of these modifications have long been used to gauge surface exposure times on the Moon.
-However, the relative contributions of the solar wind and micrometeroids in the creation of rim features are still debated, particularly for the few-nm clusters known as nanophase iron (\npFe), which commonly form in ferrous minerals.
+Space weathering of lunar minerals, due to bombardment from solar wind (SW) particles and micrometeoroid impacts, modifies the mineralogy within tens of nanometers of the surface, i.e., the rim.
+Spectroscopic signatures of these modifications, observed via remote sensing, have long been used to gauge surface exposure times on the Moon.
+However, the relative contributions of SW and micrometeoroids in the creation of rim features are still debated, particularly for the nanometer-scale clusters known as nanophase iron (\npFe), which commonly form in ferrous minerals.
 We address this issue in the laboratory, using deuterium ions and low-energy electrons as a synthetic solar wind plasma to irradiate ilmenite (\ce{FeTiO3}), a common lunar mineral.
-Characterization by high-resolution scanning transmission electron microscopy and electron energy-loss spectroscopy shows that the solar wind alone creates rims with all the main characteristics of lunar samples.
+Characterization by high-resolution scanning transmission electron microscopy and electron energy-loss spectroscopy shows that the SW alone creates rims with all the main characteristics of lunar samples.
 We conclusively identify \npFe and quantify its distribution as a function of depth and fluence, allowing us to estimate the SW exposure of Apollo soil 71501.
-Our results confirm that small \npFe ($\SI{<10}{nm}$ in diameter) form due to the solar wind.
-Similar experiments could provide microscopic details of space weathering, improving the link between surface modification processes and macroscopic remote sensing data. }
+Our results confirm that small \npFe particles ($\SI{<10}{nm}$ in diameter) form from SW irradiation.
+Such experiments provide microscopic details of space weathering, improving the link between surface modification processes and macroscopic remote-sensing data.